The

 • Falsified or incomplete documentation

-Not every dispute involves fraud — but fraud cannot be evaluated without forensic analysis.
+Not every dispute involves fraud — but fraud cannot be evaluated without proper documentation and analysis.

 How We Investigate